Ready, set, crunch! Crisp and colorful, this cabbage salad recipe is the perfect side dish!

 - 3 tablespoons toasted pecans chopped

-- Place cabbage and apple in a large bowl.
+- Thinly slice green and purple cabbage, and core and cut a small Granny Smith apple into matchsticks.
+Place the cabbage and apple in a large bowl.